Fifth Sunday of Easter: Western Christianity

-The name "Fifth Sunday of Easter" is used among Roman Catholic, Anglican, Lutheran, Presbyterian, Methodist, and other Western Christian liturgical churches.
+The name "Fifth Sunday of Easter" is used among Roman Catholic, Evangelical-Lutheran, Presbyterian, Anglican, Methodist, and other Western Christian liturgical churches.
 It is the name given to this day in the Roman Missal (used in the Roman Rite of the Catholic Church) and in the Revised Common Lectionary (widely used among English-speaking mainline Protestants).
 Tridentine editions of the Roman Missal called this day the Fourth Sunday after Easter, as do traditional versions of the Book of Common Prayer.

 This day is also known as Cantate Sunday due to the incipit "Cantáte Dómino" (Sing to the Lord) of the introit assigned to this day in the Roman Rite.
 The full text of the introit in its original Latin is: "Cantáte Dómino cánticum novum, allelúia: quia mirabília fecit Dóminus, allelúia: ante conspéctum géntium revelávit iustítiam suam, allelúia, allelúia, allelúia.
 Salvávit sibi déxtera eius: et bráchium sanctum eius."
 This introit is based on (which is now more commonly called Psalm 98 in accord with the Hebrew numbering used in modern Bibles).

 For a brief period of time (1870–1911), this day was also known as the Octave Day of the Solemnity of St. Joseph, Patron of the Universal Church in the Roman Rite of the Catholic Church.
 This octave day was the follow-up to the original feast on the previous Sunday.